Section VI. Individual Lot Improvements & Inspection

 - Include the builder's name, address, and phone number on the plan.
 The plan shall be no larger than 11 inches by 17 inches.

-- The plan must be prepared and sealed by an Illinois Professional Land Surveyor, or a registered Illinois Professional Engineer.
+- The plan must be prepared and sealed by an Illinois licensed Land Surveyor, or an Illinois licensed Professional Engineer.

 - The following note may be required in some cases.
 "All hard surface drainage from sump pumps, driveways, downspouts, etc. shall be directed and drained to the streets."

-The following standards detail the requirements of 2 of subsection (a) of Section 43-13 "Prerequisites to occupancy permits."
+The following standards detail the requirements of 2 of subsection (a) of Section 13 of Article 1 of Chapter 43; titled "Prerequisites to occupancy permits."

 - The builder's name; Subdivision Unit number and name, lot number, and the lot's common street address;